bpalma89/MyMoviesAppReact/README.md

 This is a small React based applications that allows you to search movies and create a list of favorites.
 ## Instructions

-1. Run `npm install` through the terminal to install the project dependencies
+1. Run `npm install` to install the project dependencies.

-2. Run `npm start` to start the project
+2. Run `npm start` to start the project.

 3. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.